 The highly influential Jamaica studies have influenced the way many countries think about investing in early childhood development.
 Brazil, Guatemala, Zimbabwe, Bolivia, Peru, Colombia, Bangladesh, and India are all trying parent coaching programs—many based on the Jamaica model.
 It’s easy to see why some countries are embracing such an approach.
 After all, it’s in every country’s best interest to ensure that its most disadvantaged citizens get the support they need to live productive, fulfilling lives.

-“If we want to attack poverty, the place to start is very early in life.”
 “If we want to attack poverty, the place to start is very early in life,” says Paul Gertler, an economist who studied the long-term effects of the Jamaica program.
 Research shows that poverty affects a young child’s development on multiple levels, from their cognitive and educational performance to their physical health and social and emotional development.
 Compared to the cost of unemployment benefits or other social safety net programs, “getting it right to start with is cheaper.”

 To tackle the lasting effects that inequality can have on a child’s life, we have to start early.
 The work of Grantham-McGregor and her team in Jamaica offers some of the best evidence we have about what governments can do to support families in an effort to close the intractable gap between rich and poor children everywhere.